 A sandy substrate with lots of plants will be perfect.
 This is because they enjoy swimming near the bottom and feeling safe around the shelters.
 Not to mention that plants can ensure the water is well-oxygenated too.
 You may even consider creating caves!

-When you keep multiple of this fish in a tank, they may find that there’s not enough food.
+When you keep multiple of these fish in a tank, they may find that there’s not enough food.
 This could cause them to nibble on the plants, so take care to keep them well fed.
 Another thing to note is that they are an energetic species and can jump from the water.
 Put a lid on your tank to prevent any unwanted situations.

 In terms of water conditions, Siamese algae eaters thrive in a warm and tropical environment.
 Keep the temperature between 75 and 79°F, 5 and 20 dH for the hardness, as well as 6.5 and 7.0 pH.
 Although they can tolerate a wider range of pH, between 6.0-8.0.
 There’s no need to create fast-moving currents either.